openfisca/biryani/docs/source/index.rst

 ..
 Biryani documentation master file, created by sphinx-quickstart on Tue Jul  5 16:44:13 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+   * To build HTML doc: ``./setup.py build_sphinx``.
+   * To test doctests: ``./setup.py build_sphinx -b doctest``.
+   * To see API documentation coverage: ``./setup.py build_sphinx -b coverage``.

 Welcome to Biryani
 ==================